simplicitesoftware/docs/content/CTG_50_docs/CTG_60_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-	This can also be an absolute URL (e.g. https://myapp.com/feedback)
+	This can also be an absolute URL (e.g. https://myapp.com/feedback).
+By default post on the instance

 ### `FEEDBACK_USER`